microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 ```
 mkdir sideBySideTutorial
 cd sideBySideTutorial
-curl --location -o ImageNetLabels.txt https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/ImageNetLabels.txt
+curl --location -o ILSVRC2012_labels.txt https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/ILSVRC2012_labels.txt
 curl --location -o ell1.zip https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I224x224x3CMCMCMCMCMCMC1A/d_I224x224x3CMCMCMCMCMCMC1A.ell.zip
 ```

-You should now have a `ImageNetLabels.txt` file and a `ell1.zip` file that is about 28 megabytes.
+You should now have a `ILSVRC2012_labels.txt` file and a `ell1.zip` file that is about 28 megabytes.
 Inside ell1.zip is the ell model named `d_I224x224x3CMCMCMCMCMCMC1A.ell` so unzip the archive and place this file in the sideBySideTutorial folder, then rename it to `model1.ell`.